coverclock/com-diag-diminuto/README.md

 and MacOS.
 You might see some artifacts of those efforts still in the code base, but I haven't made any attempt to maintain them.

+The headless script requires the inotify tools.
+Not all distros install these by default (e.g. Raspbian).
+Try: sudo apt-get install inotify-tools .

 # Repositories

 <https://github.com/coverclock/com-diag-diminuto>